 Another option is Calle Betis street in the neighbourhood Triana on the western side of the river, where you can enjoy drinks, food, dancing or chatting with the gorgeous scenery of river Guadalquivir, the neighbourhood El Arenal and Torre del Oro and the Giralda in the background.

-In summer, the most amazing places to dance the night away are the open air clubs around Parque Maria Luisa, such as Terraza Casino.
+The most amazing places to dance the night away during the summer months are the open air clubs around Parque Maria Luisa.
+One of them is the Terraza Casino.

 Flamenco, Sevillanas and April Festival (Feria de Abril)

 The best moment to experience Sevillan tradition, dances, lifestyle and joy, is the spring festival Feria de Abril in Seville.